 The lowly St. Louis Browns—they had been doormats so long that “lowly” seemed like part of their name—escaped to Baltimore in 1954.
 The new Orioles played like the old Browns; they lost 100 games.
 At the end of that season the club’s owners, a group of local business leaders, hired Richards to build a winning team.
 It was not a rebuilding job, because the Browns had never been built.
 Richards insisted on complete control of baseball operations.
 He was named general manager as well as field manager.
 No manager since John McGraw had exercised such total authority except Connie Mack, who owned his team.

 Richards was not shy about using that authority.
-He traded the Orioles’ lone star, fireballer Bob Turley, to the Yankees in a seventeen-player deal that was the largest in big league history.
-The trade brought the Orioles an eventual all-star catcher in Gus Triandos, while Turley helped the Yankees win the 1955 pennant and won the first Cy Young Award three years later.
+He traded the Orioles’ lone star, fireballer Bob Turley, to the Yankees in a 17-player deal that was the largest in big league history.
+The trade brought the Orioles an eventual all-star catcher in Gus Triandos, while Turley helped the Yankees win the 1955 pennant and won a Cy Young Award three years later.
 When local sportswriters and fans complained that Richards had handed the Yankees another pennant, he responded, “What concern is it of mine who wins the pennant?
 I need to get the Orioles out of seventh place.”

 It took him six years to lift the Orioles above .500, but he stuck to his plan: build through the farm system, concentrating on young pitchers.
 He kept the scouting and farm director he inherited, Jim McLaughlin.
 Although the two arrogant, stubborn men squabbled constantly, it was the best decision Richards ever made.
 McLaughlin believed in a scientific approach to appraising young players.
 He was one of the first to use cross-checkers to put a second pair of eyes on every prospect.
 One of his scouts, Jim Russo, said McLaughlin was “years ahead of his time.”